 The new era is for hybrid publishing, and that’s what exactly Austin Macauley is doing.
-If they see potential in author and the book is promising enough, they willingly take the risk and offer a traditional publishing contract.
-However, there are authors, books and even genre like poetry that do not sell well and no traditional publishing company will give them a chance.
-To such authors Austin Macauley will offer a contributory contract.
-Where author will share the financial responsibility of the book.
-Its different from self-publishing because they offer to market their book, get them listed in book stores and school libraries.
-The also push books through different medias, radio television and internet included.
+If they see potential in the author and the book is promising enough, they willingly take the risk and offer a traditional publishing contract.
+However, there are authors, books, and even genres like poetry that do not sell well and no traditional publishing company will give them a chance.
+To such authors, Austin Macauley will offer a contributory contract.
+Where the author will share the financial responsibility of the book.
+It’s different from self-publishing because they offer to market their book, get them listed in book stores and school libraries.
+They also push books through different media, radio television, and the internet included.

-The average cost of publishing through contributory contract of Austin Macauley is although un-known but some claim it is more expensive then self publishing.
+The average cost of publishing through the contributory contract of Austin Macauley is although un-known but some claim it is more expensive than self publishing.
 This might be accounted for the ‘professional finish’ of the book and additional marketing services they provide.

 Austin Macauley Books are listed in most Barnes and Noble book stores (a reputed book store chain).
-Often children books author published by Austin Macauley are invited to attend the story time, where author reads from their book and interact with the audience.
-Austin Macauley has also been part of certain controversies often accused by authors about ‘asking for money’, delayed responses and every other thing that is the part of publishing business.
+Often children books author published by Austin Macauley are invited to attend the storytime, where the author reads from their book and interacts with the audience.
+Austin Macauley has also been part of certain controversies often accused by authors about ‘asking for money’, delayed responses, and every other thing that is part of the publishing business.
 Thing is, their business model is relatively new and many authors are unfamiliar with it.
 Competitors taking advantage of such naivety on part of authors, play with authors to harm the reputation of Austin Macauley.

-However, Austin Macauley is yet a budding publisher, and has a long way to go.
-At this stage it really can not afford to be too picky about authors and content quality.
+However, Austin Macauley is yet a budding publisher and has a long way to go.
+At this stage, it really can not afford to be too picky about authors and content quality.
 So far it has survived the competitive market, doing a decent job at marketing but yet it has to expand its marketing network.
-Austin Macauley has been under going expansions quickly for past three years.
-From the start of 2017 they have opened offices in New York, Sharjah and Sydney.
-In coming year, Austin Macauley also has plans to open offices in South Africa and Canada.
+Austin Macauley has been undergoing expansions quickly for the past three years.
+From the start of 2017, they have opened offices in New York, Sharjah, and Sydney.
+In the coming year, Austin Macauley also has plans to open offices in South Africa and Canada.